The Ultimate Guide to Using a D-Handle Cable Attachment for Maximum Gains

 Lifter using D-handles on cable machine

 It’s small, inexpensive, lightweight, and can completely blast your upper body.
-Talk about bang for your buck: The D-handle cable attachment is easily one of the most versatile attachments out there.
+Talk about bang for your buck: The d-handle attachment is easily one of the most versatile attachments out there.
+It fits any cable machine, supports a compact d-handle gym setup, and adds serious variety.

 Here’s a closer look at this functional trainer must-have.